capjamesg/knowledge-graph-language/README.md

 ### Filter Queries

+> [!IMPORTANT]
+> This feature is not fully implemented.

 You can filter queries so that the flow of data is constrained to only work with results that match a condition.

 Consider this query:

 ```
-{ Roboflow ("EntityType" = "Company") -> WorksFor ("Enjoys" = "Coffee") -> Hobbies }
+{ Roboflow -> WorksFor ("Enjoys" = "Coffee") -> Hobbies }
 ```

-This query gets the instance of `Roboflow` that has the `EntityType` property `Company`.
-This could be used for disambiguation.
+This query gets the `Roboflow` node.
 Then, the query gets everyone who works at Roboflow who enjoys coffee.
 The query then finds who everyone works for, and returns their hobbies.

 This returns: